smmalik98/Data-Visualization-IS445-/_projects/1_Vega_lite_project1.md

 Chart 1 here is interactive and the user can easily select any range of age that the user is interested in and simultaneously the other three charts will get updated.
 Based on chart 1 we can see that crashes are the maximum for ages 25-30 and after selecting this particular area we can see that crashes were more for male than female with slightly more numbers.
 Here in chart 3 we can see that most of the crashes are associated in downtown region and some of them are spread out in south region as well.
 It also has a lot of red light and speed violations.
 In chart 4 we can see that crashes are less in Jan, Feb, March, December and maximum in the month of october.
 The main reason behind this can be that end and start of the year there is a lot of snow due to which people do not travel a lot with their vehicles.
 And october being holiday season people use a lot of vehicles leading to more crashes.

+The chart 4 line chart uses categorical data instaed of bar chart as we wanted to show trend over the year where the crashes start rising mid year, peak in oct and then drop during winters.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/file1.json" style="width: 100%"></vegachart>